-- Obtain a copy of your transcript from the Records Office or online from Student Self-Service. - Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - Degree requirement sheet for your program of study - Waiver or substitution request forms, if necessary (signed by the appropriate assistant dean and/or dean) - CBASE graduation testing form - Night students may complete their graduation proposals in the Night Office, located in the Walter Nelms Classroom Building, Room 104 - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers. - Once all paperwork is complete, take your proposal to the Business Office to pay a \$25 non-refundable graduation fee.
-Business Office staff will stamp the proposal when fee is paid.
-Fees are subject to change without notice by action of the Tennessee Board of Regents. - Submit the following graduation materials to the Office of the Provost: - Graduation proposal signed by you and your advisor - Degree requirement sheet for your program of study - Copy of your transcript from the Records Office or Student Self-Service - CBASE graduation testing form - Submit the cap and gown order form to the Counseling Office no later than Friday, March 4, 2011 if you plan to attend the commencement ceremony - All graduation proposals must be completed and submitted to the Office of the Provost.
-Deadlines for submission of graduation proposals will be posted on the JSCC homepage at the beginning of the fall semester.
+- Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - Degree requirement sheet for your program of study - Waiver or substitution request forms, if necessary (signed by the appropriate assistant dean and/or dean) - Schedule career exit exam (if applicable) - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers - CBASE Testing - Once your advisor has completed all necessary paperwork, take your proposal with you to one of the CBASE testing locations and complete the exam - Advisors will provide a schedule of testing times and dates - Submit the cap and gown order form to the Counseling Office no later than Friday, March 2, 2012 if you plan to attend the commencement ceremony. - All graduation proposals must be completed and submitted to the Office of the Provost.
+Deadlines for submission of graduation proposals will be posted on the JSCC homepage.